Home Resources Blog

 Types of rebates

-• Volume Rebates: Volume rebates are the simplest rebate.
-This rebate is designed to limit over-promising by customers.
-Instead of quoting a price based on a customer’s promised order volume, the price is tiered and varies with the actual volume of the order placed.
-These rebates are typically paid quarterly.
+• Volume Rebates: These are the simplest form of rebates.
+Instead of quoting a price based on a customer's promised order volume, the price is tiered and varies with the actual sales volume of the order placed.
+These rebate payouts are typically processed retrospective to the sales period and paid quarterly.

-• Growth rebates: Growth rebates are a variation on volume rebates and are designed to drive the volume growth of a particular product group.
-The rebate is paid on the condition of a targeted percentage in volume.
-For example, 10% more batteries are purchased than usual during a specified amount of time.
+• Growth rebates: A variation on volume-based rebates, these are designed to drive the volume growth of a particular product mix.
+The rebate amount is paid on the condition of a targeted percentage increase in purchase volumes over the previous year.
+For example, if a customer purchases 10% more of a product line, they receive a rebate.

-• Retention rebates: These rebates are offered to reward customer loyalty.
-They are usually accrued over time and paid at the end of the year.
-For example, a rebate is earned for every monthly order throughout 2019 and then is paid in December.
-The rebate can take any form-volume, growth, or mix.
+• Retention rebates: These loyalty programs are offered to reward repeat customers and are usually accrued over time and paid out at the end of the year.
+For example, a rebate is earned for every monthly order throughout the year and then is paid in December.
+This type of incentive program can take any form; volume-based, growth, or mix rebates.
 Retention rebates are an incentive for customers to place consistent orders over a specified time frame.

-• Mix rebates: This rebate is used to encourage a distributor to sell a larger volume of products with a higher profit margin.
+• Mix rebates: This rebate is used to encourage a distributor to sell a larger product mix, particularly specific products with higher profit margins.

-• Percentage rebates: This is a rebate offered as a percentage of total revenue such as a rate of 2%.
-Percentage rates should be variable or they may be mistaken for a discount.
-Offering these variable percentage rebates enable a seller to leverage them strategically to drive improvements.
+• Percentage rebates: These rebates offered as a percentage of total revenue, such as a rebate rate of 2%.
+Percentage rates should be variable to avoid being mistaken for a discount.
+Offering these variable percentage rebates enables a seller to leverage them strategically to drive improvements.

 Phocas Rebates

-When margins are tight, the need for visibility and accuracy in your rebates program is critical.
-Complex management of SKUs, customers, suppliers and transactions is only complicated by trying to juggle a variety of rebate programs.
-With this in mind, Phocas has created the Phocas Rebates solution to simplify the task of tracking your accounts payable and receivable.
+When margins are tight, the need for visibility and accuracy in your rebate management software is critical.
+Complex rebate agreements involving customer rebates, trading partners, multiple product lines and transactions can be overwhelming without a streamlined approach.
+With this in mind, Phocas has created a Phocas Rebates solution to simplify rebate management and the task of tracking your accounts payable and receivable.
 With accurate, accessible information, manufacturers and distributors can easily manage complex rebates programs for a wide variety of products with multiple vendors.

 Phocas customer, WD-40 has started using the program for its complex rebates program across Europe and has yet to find a nuance that Phocas can't handle.
-With more than 100 different programs, Phocas Rebates allows WD-40 enter all the rules across timeframes, percentage change, fiscal year vs calendar year whereas previously this was done manually by numerous people over a few days each month.
+With more than 100 rebate programs, Phocas Rebates allows WD-40 enter all the rules across timeframes, percentage change, and fiscal year vs calendar year, whereas previously this was done manually by numerous people over a few days each month.

-Phocas Rebates allows you to enter rules related to your sales or purchasing to give you a clear view of your profitability.
-Use the automated rebate performance dashboard to negotiate better contracts without giving away too much.
-And instantly see what you currently pay, as well as accurately forecast what you might pay over the next month, quarter or year.
+Phocas Rebates allows you to enter rules related to your sales volume or purchasing volume to give you a clear view of your rebate payouts and revenue growth.
+Use the automated rebate performance dashboard to negotiate better rebate deals without giving away too much.
+Instantly see what your rebate claims, track eligibility, and accurately forecast rebate payouts over the next month, quarter or year.
 Simply adjust your rebate brackets to work within your budget.
-Conversely, Phocas Rebates can help you track earnings and identify purchasing opportunities that increase your bottom line.
+Conversely, Phocas Rebates can help you track rebate earnings and identify purchasing opportunities that increase sales and customer satisfaction.

 Written by Phocas Software